Our Work

 Educational Programing and Resources

-We create workshops and supporting educational materials focused on wellness that teach healthy eating as well as fitness and stress management strategies to help families and individuals in underserved communities live healthier and longer.
+We create workshops for women, men, youth and seniors and supporting educational materials focused on wellness that teach healthy eating as well as fitness and stress management strategies to help families and individuals in underserved communities live healthier and longer.
 Our workshops are aimed at disease prevention of chronic illnesses such as obesity, diabetes, and cardiovascular disease, which disproportionately affect minority communities, especially the African American community and black women in particular.

 03